maluicr/dss/README.md

 |       \dss.c.64.exe
 ```

-You can copy the zipped file from your R console directly, using the following code:
+You can copy the zipped file into the input folder from your R console directly, using the following code:

 ```
-# create folder 'input'
+# create folder input
 inp <- "./input/"
 if(!file.exists(inp)) dir.create(inp, recursive = TRUE)